This article has been checked for horticultural accuracy by Oliver Parsons.

 Can you plant supermarket garlic?

 It is possible to grow garlic from supermarket bulbs but it's not recommended as there's a risk of virus infection.
-If you buy from proper planting stock, it should be virus free.
-And you can also choose a variety that has been bred especially for our climate.
+If you buy from proper planting stock, it should be virus-free.
+You can also choose a variety that has been bred especially for our climate.

-Here, Monty Don demonstrates how to plant garlic, with advice on planting depth and varieties to grow:
+Watch the video below to see Monty Don demonstrating how to plant garlic, with advice on planting depth and varieties to grow.

 Planting garlic